ZCKK/learngit/readme.txt

-Git is a version control system.
+Git is a distribute version control system.
 Git is free software.
-Git is an excellent software.
+Git is an excellent software, used easily.